-4.7.1.
-Definition.
+- 4.7.1.
 "Off-road vehicles" belong either to category M or to category N and have to fulfil the requirements of these categories unless it is otherwise stated in a specific Regulation.
-A vehicle qualifies as an off-road vehicle if it fulfils the following requirements relevant to the respective category.

-4.7.1.1.
-Vehicles in category N1 with a gross vehicle mass not exceeding 2 tonnes and all vehicles in category M1 are considered to be off-road vehicles if they have:

-at least one front axle and at least one rear axle designed and constructed to be driven simultaneously, including where the drive to one axle can be disengaged;

-at least one differential locking mechanism or at least one mechanism having a similar effect and;

-if they can climb a 30 per cent gradient calculated for a solo vehicle.
+A vehicle qualifies as an off-road vehicle if it fulfils the following requirements relevant to the respective category. - 4.7.1.1.
+Vehicles in category N_1 with a gross vehicle mass not exceeding 2 tonnes and all vehicles in category M_1 are considered to be off-road vehicles if they: - 4.7.1.1.1. have at least one front axle and at least one rear axle designed and constructed to be driven simultaneously, including where the drive to one axle can be disengaged; - 4.7.1.1.2. have at least one differential locking mechanism or at least one mechanism having a similar effect; and - 4.7.1.1.3. can climb a 30 per cent gradient calculated for a solo vehicle.